oit-ipbl/image_processing/basics/basics_02.md

     main()
 ```
 - This program is combined [`video_viewer2.py`](#video_viewer2py) with [`cvfacemark_detection.py`](#cvfacemark_detectionpy).
 - This program is changed to be able to detect only one person in the video.
-You can check it in the following.
+You can check that in the following.
-    - face detection
+    - face detection for one perspn
         ```python
         if len(faces)>0:
             face = faces[0]
             fx, fy, fw, fh = face
         ```
-    - facial landmarks detection
+    - facial landmarks detection for one perspn
         ```python
         for x, y in list[0][0]:
         ```